satishlokkoju/satishlokkoju.github.io/astro-src/src/content/blog/machine-learning-gems.md

 ### What is datacentric AI
 ### What is sensitivity ?
 ### What is AUC, ROC ?

+Area under the curve and Receiver operating characteristic curve are two metrics used to evaluate the performance of binary classification models.

 ### What is specificity ?